 GCCC workshops carry no academic credit and do not appear on student transcripts.
-They are also free.

-Below are the meeting dates and times for the 2018-2019 GCCC cohort:
+Below are the meeting dates and times for the 2019-2020 GCCC cohort:

-Final Cohort Meeting: Friday, May 3, 2019 3 p.m.– 4:30 p.m., TBD
+Final Cohort Meeting: Friday, May 1, 2020 3 p.m.– 4:30 p.m., TBD

-Fall 2018 Workshop Schedule
+Spring 2019 Workshop Schedule

 The below workshops will help fulfill the requirements for the Graduate College Communication Certification.
 You must RSVP for all workshops at least 24 hours in advance.
 To RSVP, please click on the workshop below.
 This will send you to the calendar entry page, which has the RSVP information.
 A full list of Spring 2019 workshops can be found on the Graduate College Student Workshop Calendar.